China Cat Sunflower: Music and lyrical composition

 The song begins with two distinct guitar riffs.
 The first is played by Jerry Garcia and then a second one played by Bob Weir is interwoven on top of it.
 This second riff has been described by author Eric F. Wybenga as "that dodgy little Bobby intro that scratches your brain just behind the ears."

 Wybenga described the lyrics as "acid-drenched", and said, further: "China Cat Sunflower's lyric—composed, Robert Hunter has said, in a state where contemplation of a cat served as touchstone for an interplanetary journey—is a real masterwork.
 It's one of the very few rock-and-roll lyrics (including Dylan's) that has as much impact on the page as it does sung, if not more. ...
 'It's about acid' does it less justice than the observation that it's about seeing, sensing, and making connections in a sensuous world.
 Anyone out there remember what it was like to be three years old?"

 Live performances

 The Grateful Dead first performed "China Cat Sunflower" on January 17, 1968, at the Fillmore West (then called the Carousel Ballroom) in San Francisco.
 During the following year after its introduction into the band's set list, the song was played by itself or often in the middle of an extended jam between the songs "Dark Star" and "The Eleven"—a position more familiarly (to Deadheads) filled by "St. Stephen".
 During this period it was played in the key of E. It was later changed to G in order to transition into I Know You Rider.
-Four instances of this arrangement have been released on official recordings, the first on the compilation album So Many Roads (1965–1995), the second on Dick's Picks Volume 22, and the other two on Road Trips Volume 2 Number 2.
+Five instances of this arrangement have been released on official recordings, the first on the compilation album So Many Roads (1965–1995), the second and third on Dick's Picks Volume 22, and the other two on Road Trips Volume 2 Number 2.